 “David is a witness to history,” said the director, “able to connect the Vermont of 1999 to the United States of 2020.
 Although two decades have passed, the issues under debate are remarkably similar and still current.”

 “The Cake” will be presented in RU’s Murray Auditorium March 12-14.
 Admission is $9 for adults and $5 for students.
 The curtain opens at 7:30 p.m. – with a runtime of one hour and forty minutes.

 Randolph’s theater troupe invites patrons to a moderated discussion after the curtain call – an opportunity to ask questions, share observations, and perhaps consume cake!

 RU Theater is once again ready to take to the road - and return to NYC!
 For one day each year Manhattan becomes a classroom for students and their chaperones.

 This profound learning opportunity is now in its 18th year.
 The trip transports students from Randolph to midtown Manhattan, where they'll see the classic play "Caroline, or Change, a powerful new work rooted in Civil Rights.
 It takes place in Louisiana in 1963, and features a Black maid and a Jewish family.
 According to ETC Theater Director Brian Rainville, the bus is full and the show is sold out!

 The Lamson-Howell Foundation and the Borchardt Fund help make this annual excursion possible.
 Their underwriting ensures the drama program has the cash flow necessary to secure a chartered motorcoach, show tickets, and meals well in advance.

 The New York trip has been a memorable event for more than a generation of Randolph's young people.
-For more information about the trip, and how to get on board, contact program director Brian Rainville at (802) 728-3397 ext 124 or email@example.com.
+For more information about the trip, contact program director Brian Rainville at (802) 728-3397 ext 124 or email@example.com.